GrandJune/GrandJune.github.io/_pages/about.md

 I am a PhD candidate in Information Systems at the National University of Singapore, advised by [Jungpil Hahn](https://www.comp.nus.edu.sg/disa/people/jungpil/).
 My research sits at the intersection of information systems and organization theory, with a focus on emerging forms of organizing in blockchain-based, AI-embedded, and self-organizing contexts.

 My work examines how digital and decentralized arrangements shape collective decision-making, innovation, and organizational adaptability.
-In particular, I study two broad questions: how decentralized organizations aggregate knowledge and make decisions, and how distributed expertise shapes problem solving in crowds.
+In particular, I study two broad questions: how decentralized organizations aggregate knowledge and make decisions, and how distributed expertise shapes problem-solving in crowds.
 Methodologically, I work primarily with analytical and computational models, including agent-based modeling, and I also draw on reduced-form econometrics where appropriate.

 My dissertation, *The Future of Decentralization: Coordination Mechanisms and Favorable Boundaries*, investigates when decentralized governance improves or undermines adaptive capacity.
 One stream of this work develops theory on organizational learning through digital consensus in DAO-like systems.
 Another examines knowledge-structured search in crowdsourcing, with attention to knowledge breadth, depth, and problem complexity.